 2023 Federal (U.S. government) tax returns are due by April 15, 2024.
 The 2023 State of Iowa tax return filing deadline is April 30, 2024.
 Please note that the U.S. government will not accept 2023 tax returns for processing earlier than January 29, 2024.

-That depends on if you are a resident or nonresident for tax purposes.
+The answer depends on if you are a resident or nonresident for tax purposes.
 Tax forms and rules are different for residents and nonresidents and it is very important to file the correct forms to avoid legal and financial difficulties.

 F-1 and J-1 students are nonresidents for tax purposes for their first five years in the United States.
 J-1 scholars are nonresidents for their first two years.
 (Note that partial years count as full years for this calculation.)
 If you are an F-1 or J-1 student who came to the U.S. for the first time in 2019 or later, you are a nonresident for 2023 tax purposes.
 (Do not make the mistake of filing a resident tax return if you are a nonresident.)
 If you are an F-1 or J-1 student who has been in the U.S. since 2018 or earlier, you must take the Substantial Presence Test (SPT) described below to determine your residency status for 2023 tax purposes.